The Sinister Urge (album): Composition

 Zombie stated that his previous album, Hellbilly Deluxe, featured a lot of electronics, whereas The Sinister Urge features a live band, meaning more emphasis on the instrumentals.
 "Never Gonna Stop (The Red, Red Kroovy)" is said to "showcase handclaps and acoustic guitars".
 The song's video is inspired by the film A Clockwork Orange.

 Release and artwork

 The Sinister Urge was released on November 13, 2001 via Geffen Records.
 The album cover features Zombie with a green tint around him with a light blue background.
 The cover for the explicit version of the album features a skull and crossbones not found on the clean edition.
+The album sold just below 150,000 copies in its first week to debut at number 8 on the Billboard 200 chart.

 Legacy

 In 2012, it was voted as the fan-favorite album, with Hellbilly Deluxe coming in second place.